-The human papillomavirus (HPV) can cause an infection that can lead to warts almost anywhere over the body, including the tongue, if a person contracts it.
-Healthcare providers may prescribe one of several treatments to help get rid of them.
+The human papillomavirus (HPV) can cause an infection that can lead to warts almost anywhere over the body, including the tongue and mouth, if a person contracts it.
+Healthcare providers may prescribe one of several treatments to help remove them.

 There are more than 150 types of HPV, which can be responsible for causing warts.
 Each variant of the virus attacks specific parts of the skin, from the feet to the mouth.
 HPV infections are so common, the